Investing for Muslims in Canada

 What happens when I withdraw?

-• • RRSP: The amount you withdraw is added to your income for that year and taxed at your current rate.
+RRSP: The amount you withdraw is added to your income for that year and taxed at your current rate.

-Can I only withdraw RRSP at retirement?
+Can I only withdraw from RRSP when I retire?

 2

-What to hold: Stocks vs. ETFs
+What to hold: Stocks vs. ETFs (or Precious Metals)

 ⚠️ The Problem